You are currently viewing How a Fine Art Image is Created – 7 Layers of Meaning

 Questions!
 Too many questions!

 It’s 8 o’clock in the morning and I am sitting here writing for about 40 minutes.
 My coffee has gotten cold, I already smoked three cigarettes and I’ll light up one more in a minute.
 The same thing happened yesterday morning… I’m rereading the last paragraph.
 Again, and again.
-What was I thinking?
-Who cares that my coffee’s cold and how many cigars did I smoke?
-I realize that without this “draft” my life would have no background, my life would be like a concept without a frame because strangely, the repeatability gives me the heaviness that I need to start each day.

 Image story